Agreement Between Ajman Department Of Finance And Ajman Specialty General Hospital To Enhance Government Procurement System In The Emirate

-(MENAFN- Dubai PR Network) Ajman, 2 August 2024: The Ajman Department of Finance continues its efforts to achieve a qualitative shift in providing services related to government procurement in the emirate, having concluded a new service provision agreement with Ajman Specialty General Hospital.
-Through this agreement, the hospital will benefit from the services of the 'Tawreed' platform in the Ajman government, as part of both parties' efforts to create an attractive business environment that advances the Economy of the Emirate of Ajman and enhances its growth.
+The Ajman Department of Finance continues its efforts to achieve a qualitative shift in providing services related to government procurement in the emirate, having concluded a new service provision agreement with Ajman Specialty General Hospital.
+Through this agreement, the hospital will benefit from the services of the“Tawreed” platform in the Ajman government, as part of both parties' efforts to create an attractive business environment that advances the Economy of the Emirate of Ajman and enhances its growth.

 Under this agreement, all suppliers and customers of Ajman Specialty General Hospital will be able to view the hospital's tenders, submit bids, and follow up with minimal time and effort.
 This offers a flexible and integrated experience, enabling all stages of the supply process to be completed electronically, keeping pace with modern advancements.